vijaydaultani/blog/_posts/2021-10-08-demystifying-attention.md

 date:   2021-10-08 17:00:00
 tags: attention encoder-decoder rnn
 ---
-> In this article, I will introduce the most common form of attention (also know as soft-attention or content-based attention), initially proposed by ([Bahdanau et al.](https://arxiv.org/abs/1409.0473)) to improve the performance of basic encoder-decoder architecture.
+> In this article, I will introduce the most common form of attention (also know as soft-attention or additive attention), initially proposed by ([Bahdanau et al.](https://arxiv.org/abs/1409.0473)) to improve the performance of basic encoder-decoder architecture.
 I plan to write all different types of attention in a separate article, and therefore the goal of this article will not be to introduce various forms of attention and differentiate among them.
 Furthermore, in this article, I aim first to provide the motivation, followed by the relevant mathematical equations to help deepen the understanding of the topic.

 {: class="table-of-content"}
 * TOC